varchar-io/vaas/README.md

 https://columns.ai/visual/view/g-qsQ3ySWSnFHJ9x
 ```

-Append `headless` URL parameter to make it embeddable in your app or using the pure embed URL, eg.
+The same visual ID can be embeddable in your app or using the pure embed URL, eg.
 ```shell
 https://columns.ai/embed/g-qsQ3ySWSnFHJ9x
 ```